 We eat broccoli leaves as you would spinach and they’re particularly tasty.

-In our experience rocket grows very fast and well and will grow for years before going to seed.
+In our experience rocket grows very fast and well and will grow for years before going to seed so long as it has some shade.

 Growing vegetables that are usually associated with colder climates mostly happens in winter in a tropical climate.